iDevelopper/PBRevealViewController/README.md

 ## Features

 • A Reveal view controller implemented using view controller containment.
+• A category method on UIViewController, `revealViewController`, to get the parent `PBRevealViewController` of any child controller, similar to the UIViewController's property `navigationController`.
 • Support for any combination of left/right/main view controllers.
 • Handling of rotations.
 • Can be embedded as a child view controller of other controllers or deployed as the rootViewController.
 • Plays nicely with any child view controllers or parent controllers.
 • Can be deployed as a child of itself to create cascade-like, hierarchical interfaces.

-• Seamless integration of pan gesture recognizer, behaving as smooth as silk.
+• Seamless integration of tap and pan gesture recognizers.

-• A category method on UIViewController, `revealViewController`, to get the parent `PBRevealViewController` of any child controller, similar to the UIViewController's property `navigationController`.

 • Delegate methods for getting full state of the controller and implementing your own code hooks for customizing behavior.
+• Delegate methods to ask animation/completion block for main view controller when pushing.

-• Delegate methods to ask animation/completion block for child controller replacement
+• Delegate methods to ask block for child controller when pushing.

 ## Requirements

 • iOS 8.3 or later.
 • ARC memory management.

 ## Usage